ArduinoGetStarted/buzzer/README.md

 ## Buzzer Library for Arduino - ezBuzzer
-This library is designed for buzzer to beep or play melody without blocking other code.
+This library is designed for a buzzer to beep or play melody without blocking other code.

 **ezBuzzer** stands for **easy buzzer**, which means that the library is easy to use.